mkrzywonski/fdtracker/README.md

   - Filter consumed or unopened bags.

 - **Lightweight**
-  - Can be run on a Raspberry PI Zero 2W or other small computer.
+  - Can be run on a Raspberry PI or other small computer.

 ## Technologies Used